barbaralba's translation of the new testament

 chapter 13

 After ten years in Rome, it was time for Jesus to be the messiah.
 Fau helped me with our children.
 Francis was almost ten and smart like his father.
 Jamie was seven and wild like his father.
 And Sarah was three.
-Fau had a little girl who turned six the day we boarded the ship for the place we used to call home.
+Fau had a little girl who turned six the day we boarded the ship for the place Jesus and I used to call home.
+Our children had never seen it.

 Anne, Fau's daughter, called Jesus her uncle.
 She was, however, his child.